dhellmann/pymotw/PyMOTW/copy/index.rst

 ======================

-To avoid problems with duplicating recursive data structures, ``deepcopy()`` uses a dictionary to track objects which have already been copied.
+To avoid problems with duplicating recursive data structures, ``deepcopy()`` uses a dictionary to track objects that have already been copied.
 This dictionary is passed to the ``__deepcopy__()`` method so it can be used there as well.

 This example shows how an interconnected data structure such as a Digraph